Redesigning the AttitudeLive Website for Accessibility

 - A design system with accessible components doesn't guarantee automatic accessibility.
 Holistic solutions at the application level are essential for a truly inclusive design.

-- Iterative building and testing of components are crucial for accessibility.
-No one can guarantee an accessible experience solely through static mockups.
-Experiencing how a screen-reader user would interact with the application helps understand the context.
-This allows us to revisit the design or implementation and address any gaps in the user experience.
+- Continuous building and testing of components are essential for accessibility.
+Static mockups alone cannot guarantee an accessible experience.
+Understanding how a screen-reader user interacts with the application helps identify and address user experience gaps.

 Recognition

-I want to thanks our fantastic team and valued client for their hard work and dedication.
-Together, we have achieved a significant milestone - winning the award!
+I want to thank our fantastic team and valued client for their hard work and dedication.
+Together, we have achieved a significant milestone—winning the award!

 Designer Institute of New Zealand Best Design Awards 2017 Gold - Public Good Awards.